gnosisguild/zodiac-module-exit/docs/setup_guide.md

 For the hardhat tasks to work the environment needs to be properly configured.
 See the [sample env file](../.env.sample) for more information.

-In order to test the exit execution, this guide will use some ERC20 tokens that can be requested on https://app.compound.finance/, with the following steps: (**Make sure you are on rinkeby**) - Connect wallet, click on any token in the supply markets list, a modal will appear, and click on "Faucet"; this will trigger a transaction that will send you some token to your account.

-Request at least two tokens and send them to the Safe Address; then, in order to test the exit functionality, a designated token will be needed, for this, we can deploy one and mint some using the following hardhat command:
+In order to deploy the Exit Module, a designated token will be needed, for this, we can deploy one in rinkeby and mint some using the following hardhat command:

 `yarn hardhat deployDesignatedToken --user RECEIVER_OF_TOKENS --network rinkeby`

 Note: In this script, one (1) token is minted to the address passed as the user parameter, if nothing is given then the signer of transaction will receive the minted token

+This should return the address of the deployed token.
+For this guide we assume this to be `0x0000000000000000000000000000000000000100`

 ## Setting up the module